Marieville, Canada

 The concept

 In their competition entry, the architects opted for transparency and openness, particularly on the west façade facing the park.
-Services will be kept along the building’s east façade so that all common spaces will enjoy a direct connection with the park lush environment.
+Services will be kept along the building’s east façade so that all common spaces will enjoy a direct connection with the park’s lush environment.

 The proposed library consists of two three-level volumes linked by an elevator, a sculptural staircase, and two upper walkways.
 From the central lobby, open to all three floors, one will be able to visualize the entire building and fully grasp the presence of the church, the park, and the town’s main street, running parallel to the river.

 As they come in, users will be directed left, towards the multipurpose room and the dance studio on the ground floor, or right to the library’s reception desk and children’s corner.
 Up one floor, citizens will have access to a community kitchen, workshop, and classroom on the north side, and to a periodicals area and a small café, part of the library.
-The building’s entire top floor will be dedicated to library functions, adult and teen sections, reading areas, media lab, and administration.
+The building’s entire top floor will be dedicated to library functions, adult and teen sections, reading areas, a media lab, and administration.

 For over ten years now, regulars have been confined to a dark church basement.
-For them, this project means renewing with the pleasure of browsing and reading in bright and airy spaces.
+For them, this project means renewing the pleasure of browsing and reading in bright and airy spaces.
 As the project was made public, Marieville’s Mayor Caroline Gagnon declared: “Of course we want this to be a library and a cultural facility.
 But above all, we hope it will be a place conducive to learning and discovery.
 We were totally seduced by the brightness of the project and by the perspectives submitted by the architects.
-We were also pleased with the way the building fits within Parc Crevier’s natural environment.”
+We were also pleased with the way the building fits within Parc Crevier’s natural environment”.

 Photo credit: Anne Carrier architecture